-- 2 cloves of garlic
+- 2 cloves garlic

-- 1/2 cup of white wine
+- 1/2 cup white wine

-- Tie the pork loin with a twine and rub the meat with sea salt and freshly ground black pepper to flavour the pork.
+- Tie the pork loin with twine and rub the meat with sea salt and freshly ground black pepper to flavour the pork.

-- Pour in half a glass of white wine over the pork loin and let almost all the wine evaporate.
+- Pour in half a glass of white wine over the pork loin, then add the peeled apples and onions, all cut into wedges.

-- In the meantime, turn up the heat under the pan with the apples and cook for 5 minutes over high heat to reduce the sauce: you can serve the meat, cut into thin slices, with the apples and the onions just as they are out of the pot, caramelized and soft, or you can purée them to dress the meat with a creamy and sweet gravy.
+- In the meantime, turn up the heat under the pot with the apples and cook for 5 minutes over high heat to reduce the sauce: you can serve the meat, cut into thin slices, with the apples and the onions just as they are out of the pot, caramelized and soft, or you can purée them to dress the meat with a creamy and sweet gravy.